Here's the latest edition of my "RANDOM WEEKLY MOVIE REVIEWS!" Starting with Two Oscar-nominated feature, "War Witch" and "Chasing Ice"!

 WAR WITCH (2012) Director: Kim Nguyen

-"War Witch" or "Rebelle" as it's also commonly known as, earned an Oscar nomination for Canada in the Best Foreign Language film category, and while I'm recommending, and I think it was a little bit overrated as a movie.
+"War Witch" or "Rebelle" as it's also commonly known as, earned an Oscar nomination for Canada in the Best Foreign Language film category, and while I'm recommending it, I think it was a little bit overrated as a movie.
 It's certainly good and powerful, I just came out of it a little more than detached than I think others were.
 Shot in the Democratic Republic of Congo, which many of us still think of as Zaire, young Komona (1st-time actress Rachel Mwanza) is a 12-year old girl in a never-named sub-Sahara country in Africa.
 She's kidnapped by enemy rebels, where she's force to kill her parents.
 Then, she becomes enshrined among the rebel group.
-There's battles, conflicts, violence, and even some more,- I was gonna say happy or happier moments, but less say, less strentuous moments of joy-like feelings.
+There's battles, conflicts, violence, and even some more,- I was gonna say happy or happier moments, but let's just say, less-strentuous moments of joy-like feelings.
 Soon, the great leader, Great Tiger (Mzinga Mwinga) considers Komona a great witch, and soon, she is on the lookout to predict where and when government soldiers might be.
 She also, now a witch, is worried that her parents were never given a proper burial, which is bad luck.
 All this, while also getting raped and impregnated by the groups leader, and is ostracized for having not been married before getting pregnant.
-She and her close friend Magician (Serge Kanyinda) then make many attempts to escape the rebels and tribe, some successful, others not, and even afterwards, the position they're in is hardly a considerable improvement.
-I think what's ultimately troubling me about "War Witch" is that, at it's core, this film doesn't seen to be believable.
+She and her close friend Magician (Serge Kanyinda) then make many attempts to escape the rebels and tribe, some successful, others not, and even afterward, the position they're in is hardly a considerable improvement.
+I think what's ultimately troubling me about "War Witch" is that, at its core, this film doesn't seem believable.
 Not, in the sense that none of what's happening in the film is possible, in fact it probably is based on someone's story, but the film doesn't feel like an actual place and time to me, it feels like a bunch of discombobulated parts of things thrown together.
 I mention that there's never a specific country named, There's some mention of the coltan trade, which is generally associated with the Congo region I learn, but that's not made clear at all.
-I think if you took out the war aspects and the story was just about an adolescent girl who's in a desperate and troubling situation, the story itself, could've taken place, anywhere randomly in the world essentially, and sort of troubling to me.
+I think if you took out the war aspects and the story was just about an adolescent girl who's in a desperate and troubling situation, the story itself, could've taken place, anywhere randomly in the world essentially, and that's sort of troubling to me.
 There's something generic about this film that undermines much of the emotional impact that the film was going for.
 Mwanza's a natural actress and many members of the cast like her, are untrained and were quite good.
 This is the first film I've seen from writer/director Kim Nguyen, and he's certainly ambitious with this piece.
 I'm recommending it, but not as strongly as a lot of others have.
 There's a lot of stuff that's good, but I never really bought that everything in the film really had cohesion together, so it's a mixed review, but a respectable one.

 CHASING ICE (2012) Director: Jeff Orlowski